 Create SMART Goals

 You can’t go somewhere unless you have a road map.
 However, it also applies to marketing in the sense that without goals you cannot improve your ROI.
-After figuring out where you are currently and analyzing your audience’s needs as well as what they want from this product or service then defining SMART Goals is possible which will lead towards success.
+After figuring out where you are currently and analyzing your audience’s needs as well as what they want from this product or service then defining SMART Goals is possible which will lead to success.

 SMART goals are Specific, Measurable, Attainable, Relevant, and Time-bound.
 This means that all your goals should be specific and include a timeframe for which you want to complete them.